keras-team/keras-io/templates/getting_started/intro_to_keras_for_researchers.md

 ---
 ## Variables

-Variables are special tensors used to store mutable state (like the weights of a neural network).
+Variables are special tensors used to store mutable state (such as the weights of a neural network).
 You create a `Variable` using some initial value: